spbu-math-cs/Quadric-Intersection/README.md

 - `flickr`
 - `cplfw and anime outliers`

-and initial images you may find there: [GitHub Pages](https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_).
+and initial images you may find there: [Image Datasets](https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_).
 Besides standard datasets for out-of distribution calculation we used hand-crafted embedding dataset `cplfw and anime outliers` got from detected by eyes outliers from cplfw (you. may find them in file `image_embeddings/labels/cplfw_outliers_labels.json`) and anime images.

 To extract archive and to prepare folders for future calculation execute next file: